auth0/docs/articles/tokens/refresh-token/current/index.md

 ### Use the Dashboard

 Strictly speaking, the following process shows you how to revoke a user's authorized access to the application that issued the token.
-This renders the Refresh Token valid, which is functionally identical to revoking the token itself.
+This renders the Refresh Token invalid, which is functionally identical to revoking the token itself.

 To do this, go to the [Users section](${manage_url}/#/users) of the [dashboard](${manage_url}).
 Click the name of the user to view their *Details* page.